The Mechanics and Architecture of How to Operate a Business

 Your C.O.R.E.
 Operations can be a competitive advantage for your business.
 If your business operations are something you think of as an expense and a necessity only for generating your tax returns, etc. then it is time to re-examine them.
 If you don’t have an up-to-date accounting system, job descriptions, performance measurements, and compensation tied to results, then it is time to assess the mechanics of your business.

 Accounting systems should be able to do more than provide information for filing your taxes.
 Your accounting system should enable you to know what is and isn’t working in your business.
-You should be able to identify your most profitable clients, line of business, and products/services.
+You should be able to identify your most profitable clients, a line of business, and products/services.
 You should know how many prospects you need to reach to achieve your sales goals.
 You should have goals, budgets, and other information that helps you run the business.
 Build your C.O.R.E.
 Operations to serve the customer, monitor results, and decide how to execute to achieve your goals.